-Rule 2.5.
+Rule 2.6.
 Employment While Serving as Juror

 The Court, counsel and litigants are entitled to the full attention of jurors and therefore jurors are not permitted to engage in any employment or occupation that would affect their ability to properly serve as jurors.
+Jurors should attend work on days that court is not in session.
+The Court is unable to pay or provide a work certificate on days jurors were not ordered to be present.